commaai/eon-neos-builder/devices/eon/README.md

 Make sure python3 is not in your path, so remove all the pyenv shim directories.

 If you want to increase the version number, that is in `build_ramdisk_boot.sh`.
+If you want the dashcam branch to be checked pre checked out in the image set `EMBED_DASHCAM=1`

 # Normal build procedure
 1. Build averything.
 This will pull `/usr` from the latest shipped NEOS. `./build_all.sh`